Working with Pasifika Peoples Course

 Working with Pasifika Peoples Workshop

-Just some of our Clients
+Just some of our clients

 We help individuals and organisations engage with Pasifika communities effectively

-Andrew & Dr Nicola Fa’avale have published and taught Pasifika cultural competence within universities and schools, and across the health, justice and communities sectors.
+Andrew & Dr Nicola Fa’avale have published and taught Pasika cultural competence within universities and schools, and across the health, justice and communities sectors.
 Andrew is a qualified lawyer and Nicola holds a PhD in Public Health.

 Featured Work